mccoy88f/OMG-TV-Stremio-Addon/readme.md

 ### 2. Deploy on Hugging Face
 1. Create a new Space on Hugging Face
 2. Select "Docker" as template
-3. Use the provided Dockerfile
+3. Use the provided Dockerfile (Dockerfile.hf in this repo)
 4. Configure environment variables in Space settings

 ## 🛠️ Environment Variables Configuration